Verifo/MaterialOne/README.md

-# MaterialOne 3 was final release date on July 18, 2022 and end of life on January 2, 2023.
+# MaterialOne 4 was released on August 16, 2022!

 <p align="center">
   <a href="https://github.com/Vancely/MaterialOne">